-The St. Cecilia Catholic School Health policy is governed by the Texas Catholic Conference Education Department and the Archdiocese of Galveston-Houston Health Manual for the Catholic Schools Office.
+The St. Cecilia Catholic School Health policy is governed by the Texas Catholic Conference of Catholic Bishops Education Department and the Archdiocese of Galveston-Houston Health Manual for the Catholic Schools Office.

 Guidelines for “Excluding and Re-admitting of Ill Students” will be according to the current policy of the Archdiocese and published each school year in the Parent-Student Handbook.

 Inform the nurse of contagious diseases.
 This would include strep throat, head lice, influenza, pink eye, and any childhood illness such as chickenpox.
 Rashes of unknown etiology will be sent home.
 Contagious diseases will require a doctor’s note to return to school.
 Some communicable diseases require notification to the Texas State Health Department.

 Screening of vision, hearing, scoliosis, and acanthosis nigricans are done according to the State of Texas requirements.
 The parents will be notified by letter if their student fails a screening and will be referred to their doctor for further evaluation.
 Parents are to notify the school nurse with any follow up recommendations or interventions.

 TB Questionnaires are to be filled out each year for all students.
 If the child is referred, the parents are responsible for seeing the doctor for further evaluation and returning the report to school nurse.

 All students must be in compliance with the immunization requirements of the State of Texas at the start of the school year.
 No exemption due to reason of conscience will be accepted as directed by the Catholic Schools Office.
 Parents have 14 days after notification to become compliant.